Location: Roivant Sciences, Inc., 151 West 42nd Street, 15th Floor, New York, NY 10036

 We believe that the future of drug discovery lies in integrating predictive sciences, biology, and medicinal chemistry to accelerate the path to new medicines.
 This role is an opportunity to be an architect of this paradigm shift and generate transformative benefit for patients.

-Roivant Discovery is looking for a research scientist in computational biophysics (or in the related field of computational structural biology) to join our computational platform team.
-Working closely with other platform team members, the candidate will develop and implement new computational methods that incorporate experimental data into molecular dynamics simulations to enable computation-driven drug discovery.
+Roivant Discovery is looking for researchers and programmers in scientific computing with extensive experience in scientific programming, algorithm research, machine learning, or high–performance computing to join our platform team.
+Working closely with other platform team members, the candidate will develop and optimize advanced physics-based computational code—including but not limited to molecular dynamics simulations, free energy calculations, quantum chemistry, and machine learning models—to solve critical issues in drug discovery.
 Competitive pay, equity, strong perks, and a fun working environment, along with the opportunity to do cutting edge science to design better medicines, are all good reasons to join us!

-- Highly motivated to develop computational methods for discovering better medicines
+- Highly motivated to develop computational methods and software for discovering better medicines

-- M.S. or Ph.D. in computational physics/chemistry, physical chemistry/chemical physics, applied mathematics, or related fields
+- B.S., M.S., or Ph.D. in computational physics/chemistry, physical chemistry/chemical physics, applied mathematics, computer science, or related fields

-- Extensive programming experience (C/C++ and Python preferred)
+- Extensive programming experience in implementing and optimizing numerical methods (C/C++ and Python preferred)

 - Excellent communication skills and strong team player